Community care assessment

 If the person or their carer decides that they want the local authority to retain their personal budget, they should still be involved in deciding which services should be commissioned to best meet their needs.

-If the person with dementia or their carer has a complaint, it is advisable to try to sort it out with the person they have contact with, such as the assessor or care manager.
-There may simply have been a failure in communication or a misunderstanding that can be easily rectified.
+If the person with dementia or their carer has a complaint, it is advisable to try to resolve it with the person they have contact with, such as the assessor or care manager.
+There may simply have been a failure in communication or a misunderstanding that can be easily put right.
 However, if this is not successful, there is a local authority complaints procedure.
 The local authority will explain how to use this.
 The complaints procedure might be useful if:

 - there are problems arranging an assessment